-Caesar Augustus is a handsome, sturdy little fellow, 14 pounds (2.25 years old), with a shiny black coat and tan and white markings.
+Caesar Augustus is a handsome, sturdy little fellow, with a shiny black coat and tan and white markings.

-Both Caesar Augustus and Boots are healthy, up-to-date on vaccinations, microchipped, neutered, and heartworm negative.
+Caesar Augustus is healthy, up-to-date on vaccinations, microchipped, neutered, and heartworm negative.

-Both Caesar Augustus and Boots were surrendered to a local shelter when their family moved.
+Caesar Augustus was surrendered with another young dog to a local shelter when the family moved.

 IAR subsidizes post-adoption professional training with Jane Marshall (www.cheerydogs.com) to encourage a life-long and successful bond between the dog and the adopter.
 Group classes for puppies and adult dogs are provided at a substantial discount to IAR adopters.